INAHIDC/mealworm-keylogger/README.md

 Keystroke Capture: The script records your keystrokes for a bit of digital detective work.

-How to Join the Fun
-Open the Script: Launch keylogger.py.
+First open the Script and run keylogger.py.

 Personalize It: Make it yours by changing:
 Replace 'ya email goes here' with your email.